What is a vegan?

 We are not getting involved in that debate!
 The Vegan Society defines veganism as “a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.”

 We are happy to adopt that definition.
-Aspects of the definition are open to interpretation and we encourage each member to apply about their own interpretation.
-We do not welcome members imposing their definition of vegan or passing judgement on the vegan credentials of their clubmates.
+Aspects of the definition are open to interpretation and we encourage each member to apply their own interpretation.
+We do not welcome members imposing their definition of vegan or passing judgment on the vegan credentials of their clubmates.
 If you have a genuine concern, please contact your regional representative or the club secretary.

 We are however a club for vegans.
-Although some of our local groups may welcome non-vegans to events and training, club membership and purchase of club kit is restricted to vegans.
+Although some of our local groups may welcome non-vegans to events and training, club membership and purchase of club kit are restricted to vegans.
 If you eat a plant-based diet or are in the process of transitioning to veganism, join our Facebook group and we will provide all the support you need to complete your journey to cruelty-free living.